micodocious/Assignment-6-CS260/README.md

 More Bonus if you also include a breadth-first traversal (sometimes called a level-order search)

 5. Analyze and compare the complexity of insert and search as compared to a binary tree without any order in its nodes.
+- For a binary Tree and BST,searching gives a worst case complexity of O(n) because it has to traverse all its children, same with insertion.